-If the string of hearts in planted in a larger pot that has a greater capacity for soil then the potting soil can dry out much slower which increases the risk of root rot.
+If the string of hearts is planted in a larger pot that has a greater soil capacity then the potting soil can dry out much slower which increases the risk of root rot.

 String of hearts can grow in any type of pot or even hanging baskets but clay or terracotta pots are considered best as they are somewhat porous which allows the soil to dry more efficiently then plastic pots.

-String of hearts are hardy plants that can tolerate its root being somewhat pot bound, but you should re-pot your string of hearts to a larger pot ideally to prevent the roots blocking drainage holes which can cause the water to drain too slowly.
+String of hearts are hardy plants that can tolerate their roots being somewhat pot-bound, but you should re-pot your string of hearts to a larger pot ideally to prevent the roots from blocking drainage holes which can cause the water to drain too slowly.

 Re-potting is best done in Spring avoid re-potting during the Winter when the plant is dormant to reduce the risk of root rot.